 Project at MFY Legal Services (“MFY”), where she represented low-income and

 underrepresented New Yorkers facing legal issues such as unfair debt collection practices,

 Barbara Graves-Poller is a Senior Counsel in the Appeals Division of the New York City Law Department and Chair of the Women in the Courts Task Force at the City Bar, the committee that has organized public programs on language access in the courts for many years.
 Prior to joining the Law Department, Ms. Graves-Poller advocated for low-income New Yorkers at The Legal Aid Society’s Harlem Community Law Office and MFY Legal Services.
 She also served a variety of commercial clients while in private practice before transitioning to full-time public service.
 Ms. Graves-Poller earned her law degree and a master’s degree in human rights education at New York University.

-Jomaire Crawford is a senior associate at Quinn Emanuel Urquhart & Sullivan, LLP.
+Jomaire Crawford is a Partner at Quinn Emanuel Urquhart & Sullivan, LLP.
 In this role, Jomaire specializes in complex commercial litigation and white-collar investigations with a focus on securities and antitrust lawsuits, breach of contract disputes, cross-border criminal and regulatory enforcement proceedings, anti-money laundering (AML) compliance, Swiss data protection and bank secrecy, and arbitration.

 Zalika Pierre is a litigation attorney in Holland & Knight's New York office.
 Ms. Pierre is an experienced litigator with a particular focus on defending financial institutions and corporations in all phases of consumer-based litigation in New York and New Jersey, state and federal courts.